MohsenAlyafei/nArabicWords/README.md

 ### 4.4 Option {Comma : "on"}

 This option adds a comma "،" between the triplet number strings.
-This may assist in having a more readable and accurate text especially for large numbers.
+This may assist in having a more readable and accurate text, especially for large numbers.

 Examples: